mathLab/PINA/joss/paper.md

 ![PINA logo.\label{logo}](pina_logo.png){ width=20% }

-\textbf{PINA}, \emph{Physics-Informed Neural networks for Advance modeling}, is a Python library built using PyTorch that provides a user-friendly API to formalize a large variety of physical problems and solve it using PINNs easily.
+\textbf{PINA}, \emph{Physics-Informed Neural networks for Advanced modeling}, is a Python library built using PyTorch that provides a user-friendly API to formalize a large variety of physical problems and solve it using PINNs easily.

 # Statement of need
 PINA is an open-source Python library that provides an intuitive interface for the approximated resolution of Ordinary Differential Equations and Partial Differential Equations using  a deep learning paradigm, in particular via PINNs.